A champion attitude helps Sarah win gold

 “DeafACT has been lots of fun and very inclusive.
 You get to meet people from all around Australia who are deaf or hard of hearing,” said Sarah.

-After four years competing at a local and national level, Sarah’s sports took her to this year’s Australian Deaf Games.
+After four years competing at a local and national level, Sarah’s sports took her to the Australian Deaf Games.

 Held every four years, the Deaf Games is a pinnacle multi-sport Deaf event which more than 1,000 deaf and hard of hearing people attend to take part in to compete for the coveted Australian Deaf Federation Cup (JML Cup).